jeeb/avisynth/distrib/Readme/readme_history.txt

 - Source: C api: AVSC_EXPORT to dllexport in capi.h for avisynth_c_plugin_init
 - Source: C api: avs_is_same_colorspace VideoInfo parameters to const
 - Project struct: changelog to git.
-- Planned: include current header files and def/exp file in installer
+- Include current avisynth header files and def/exp file in installer, when SDK is chosen

 20180328 r2664
 --------------